 This is the first thing I wanted people to see when they enter the basement: a statement about who I am and what this space is all about.

-More details coming later on how I created this!
+Here are details on how I created this DIY wall art.

 COSTS TO DO THIS ROOM